-- 5 A. I am the Chief Development Officer for Summit Utilities, Inc. ("Summit Utilities"). - 6 Summit Utilities is a privately held public utility holding company that directly owns - 7 natural gas distribution and transmission subsidiaries that operate in Maine (Summit - 8 Natural Gas of Maine, Inc.), Colorado (Colorado Natural Gas, Inc.), Missouri (Summit - 9 Natural Gas of Missouri) and Arkansas and Oklahoma (Arkansas Oklahoma Gas Corp.). - 10 Q. MR. KING, PLEASE DESCRIBE YOUR BUSINESS AND EDUCATIONAL - 11 BACKGROUND. - 12 A. I graduated from the Dartmouth College in 1993 with a Bachelor of Arts in Political - Science and Government.
-In 2001, I earned a Master of Business Administration from the - Harvard Business School.
-After earning my undergraduate degree, I worked at the White - House as Special Assistant to the Chief of Staff in the Clinton Administration, then as a - 16 consultant with Bain & Company.
-In 2002, I worked for The Wishcamper Group, then - became a principal of Evergreen Partners, both Maine-based developers of affordable - housing across the United States.
-In 2009, I joined First Wind as Vice President of - Mergers and Acquisitions.
-Following SunEdison's acquisition of First Wind in 2015, - among other roles, I led SunEdison's utility-scale solar and wind project development - efforts in Europe, the Middle East, and Africa.
-I joined Summit as Chief Development - 22 Officer in 2016.
+I am the Chief Development Officer for Summit Utilities, Inc. ("Summit Utilities").
+5 A. Summit Utilities is a privately held public utility holding company that directly owns 6 natural gas distribution and transmission subsidiaries that operate in Maine (Summit 7 Natural Gas of Maine, Inc.), Colorado (Colorado Natural Gas, Inc.), Missouri (Summit 8 Natural Gas of Missouri) and Arkansas and Oklahoma (Arkansas Oklahoma Gas Corp.).
+9 MR. KING, PLEASE DESCRIBE YOUR BUSINESS AND EDUCATIONAL 10 Q. BACKGROUND.
+11 I graduated from the Dartmouth College in 1993 with a Bachelor of Arts in Political A. 12 Science and Government.
+In 2001, I earned a Master of Business Administration from the 13 Harvard Business School.
+After earning my undergraduate degree, I worked at the White 14 House as Special Assistant to the Chief of Staff in the Clinton Administration, then as a 15 consultant with Bain & Company.
+In 2002, I worked for The Wishcamper Group, then 16 became a principal of Evergreen Partners, both Maine-based developers of affordable 17 housing across the United States.
+In 2009, I joined First Wind as Vice President of 18 Mergers and Acquisitions.
+Following SunEdison's acquisition of First Wind in 2015, 19 among other roles, I led SunEdison's utility-scale solar and wind project development 20 efforts in Europe, the Middle East, and Africa.
+I joined Summit as Chief Development 21 Officer in 2016.
+22 Cause No. PUD 202100114 - Report and Recommendation of the Administrative Law Judge Page 52 of 54 Joint Application of CenterPoint Resources Corp., Southern Col. Midco, LLC, and Summit Utilities Oklahoma, Inc. Testimony of Angus King Adopting the Testimony of Fred Kirkwood Cause No. PUD 202100114 Q. PLEASE DESCRIBE FOR WHOM YOU ARE TESTIFYING AND THE PURPOSE OF YOUR TESTIMONY.

-Testimony of Angus King Adopting the Testimony of Fred Kirkwood Cause No. PUD 202100114
+A. I am testifying on behalf of Joint Applicant Summit Utilities Oklahoma, Inc. ("SUO") in support of the Joint Application.
+I adopt the written direct testimony of Fred Kirkwood, Chief Customer Officer of Summit Utilities, Inc., which was filed June 24, 2021 (the "Kirkwood Filed Testimony").
+An unexpected illness prevents Mr. Kirkwood from participating in the Hearing on the Merits and I am appearing as his substitute.

-PLEASE DESCRIBE FOR WHOM YOU ARE TESTIFYING AND THE Q. 1 PURPOSE OF YOUR TESTIMONY.
-2
+8 Q. MR. KING, PLEASE SUMMARIZE YOUR RESPONSIBILITIES AT SUMMIT 9 UTILITIES.

-- I am testifying on behalf of Joint Applicant Summit Utilities Oklahoma, Inc. ("SUO") in A. 3 support of the Joint Application.
-I adopt the written direct testimony of Fred Kirkwood, - Chief Customer Officer of Summit Utilities, Inc., which was filed June 24, 2021 (the 5 - "Kirkwood Filed Testimony").
-An unexpected illness prevents Mr. Kirkwood from 6 - participating in the Hearing on the Merits and I am appearing as his substitute.
-7 development, and mergers and acquisitions activities.
+A. As Chief Development Officer for Summit Utilities, I am responsible for all growth efforts for Summit and its subsidiaries, overseeing sales, marketing, business development, and mergers and acquisitions activities.

-- MR. KING, PLEASE SUMMARIZE YOUR RESPONSIBILITIES AT SUMMIT 8 Q. UTILITIES.
-9 - As Chief Development Officer for Summit Utilities, I am responsible for all growth 10 A. - efforts for Summit and its subsidiaries, overseeing sales, marketing, business 11 - ARE YOU FAMILIAR WITH THE MATTERS WHICH ARE THE SUBJECT OF Q. 13 - THE KIRKWOOD FILED TESTIMONY, INCLUDING SUMMIT UTILITIES, 14 - INC.'S CUSTOMER SERVICE AND BILLING OPERATIONS THAT WILL 15 - SUPPORT SUMMIT UTILTIES OKLAHOMA, INC.'S OPERATIONS IN 16 - OKLAHOMA, STAFFING PLANS AND FAMILIARITY WITH OKLAHOMA'S 17 - REGULATORY REQUIREMENTS.
-18
+Q. ARE YOU FAMILIAR WITH THE MATTERS WHICH ARE THE SUBJECT OF THE KIRKWOOD FILED TESTIMONY, INCLUDING SUMMIT UTILITIES, INC.'S CUSTOMER SERVICE AND BILLING OPERATIONS THAT WILL SUPPORT SUMMIT UTILITIES OKLAHOMA, INC.'S OPERATIONS IN OKLAHOMA, STAFFING PLANS AND FAMILIARITY WITH OKLAHOMA'S REGULATORY REQUIREMENTS.